gSwin: Gated MLP Vision Model with Hierarchical Structure of Shifted Window: Ablation Studies

-We did ablation studies on the choice of the hyper parameter $K$ using gSwin-T model.
-Table~\ref{label:018} shows the results for $K=1,3,6,12,24,48$, and we found that the single-head model is much worse than multi-head models, the accuracy increases as $K$ increases, and it saturates at $K\sim 12$, which coincides the ratio $1/16$ in the argument about the model capacity.
+We did ablation studies on the choice of $K$ using gSwin-T model. \tabref{label:019} shows the results for $K=1,3,6,12,24,48$.
+Firstly, we found that the single-head model ($K=1$) is less effective than multi-head models.
+The accuracy increases as $K$ increases, and it saturates at $K\sim 12$.
 From these results, we chose $K=12$ for gSwin-T and gSwin-S ($K=6$ for gSwin-VT, to keep model small).

-\subsubsection{Relative position bias}
+\subsection{Relative position bias}

+The relative positional bias (RPB) is a technique that aims to improve performance and efficiency by adding a bias $\mathbf{B}$, which has information about the spatial relations between tokens, to the attention score as a kind of prior knowledge when calculating the attention, e.g.\ $\textbf{A} = \text{softmax}(\mathbf{Q}\mathbf{K}^{\mathsf{T}}/\sqrt{d} + \mathbf{B})\textbf{V}$, and it has been reported to improve performance when applied to the Swin Transformer~\cite{liu2021swin}.
+Such a prior is essentially necessary to explicitly inform the Transformer-based architectures about the spatial structure of data.

-\cite{liu2021swin} used a relative positional bias to enhance attention mechanisms with the inductive bias of shift-invariance, which gives significant improvements to Swin Transformer, but as discussed in Section~\ref{label:010}, \cite{liu2021pay} showed that the SGU can learn local and shift-invariant spatial-interactions from scratch, which is not inherent in attention mechanisms.
-We modified $\mathbf{W}$ in the SGU to $\mathbf{W}=\mathbf{W}'+\mathbf{W}_\text{rel}$, where bias term $\mathbf{W}_\text{rel}$ has the same shape as $\mathbf{W}$ but its components depend only on relative positions.
-We observed that out gSwin can be trained without this term, but it helps gSwin to achieve better accuracy with negligible increase in model size, as shown in Table~\ref{label:018}.
-Figure~\ref{label:020} and Figure~\ref{label:021} show some (total) weights $\mathbf{W}$ in case with or without the bias term, and we may observe that both can learn shift-invariance.
+On the other hand, as discussed in \secref{label:009}, gMLP~\cite{liu2021pay} can learn such spatial interactions, and such a guidance is not necessary.
+We have experimentally confirmed it is also the case for gSwin.
+We introduced the RPB mechanism to gSwin by modifying $\mathbf{W}$ in the SGU to $\mathbf{W}=\mathbf{W}'+\mathbf{B}$, where each element of the bias matrix $\mathbf{B}$ is only dependent on relative positions between tokens.
+We observed that gSwin can be trained without this term. \figref{label:023} shows excerpted weights $\mathbf{W}$ with or without the RPB term, and we may observe that nearly shift-invariant weights are acquired in both cases.

+Nevertheless, in practice, RPB helped gSwin to achieve better accuracy as shown in $K=12$ rows in \tabref{label:019}, with negligible increase in model size.